Jayanth24/qualifyingOffer/README.md

 4. Download this GitHub repository as a ZIP file (qualifyingOffer.zip) by clicking on the Code -> "Download ZIP" button at the top right of this page.

 5. Extract qualifyingOffer.zip file into a folder on your Local Machine.
-Change directory into the qualifyingOffer folder.
+Change directory into the extracted folder.

-6. Create a Python Virtual Environment called 'env' inside the qualifyingOffer folder by using one of the following commands (based on the Operating System being used):
+6. Create a Python Virtual Environment called 'env' inside the extracted folder by using one of the following commands (based on the Operating System being used):

         On Unix or MacOS: python3 -m venv env